karuppiah7890/blog/content/posts/intro-one-time-passwords.md

 >
 > **karuppiah7890**: Nah, it's actually me!
 Chill! :)

+If you noticed, there is no concept of "sending" OTP to the user.
+Previously we noticed that OTPs are sent through SMS, email, call.
+In this case, the generation of OTP is done by both the application **and** the user.
+This way, the hassle of the sending and receiving OTPs is lifted in this case - no need to worry about a bad network provider in which SMS is received late, or just the fact that SMS is sometimes just unreliable (based on my experience), and no need to worry about calls or even slow Internet to update your email inbox to get the OTP through email.
+The user can generate the TOTP completely offline, even though it might be needed to be online to communicate with the application and send the OTP to the application for verification.

-As you can see, there's some calculation that's being done to get the value of TOTP.
-This calculation is universal - and that's why the user's app - Authy was able to do it and provide a value to the user, as it's hard for the user, a human to do such big calculations - I'm not going to go into the details of the calculation, as even I don't know much :P But I do know this (or have
+Also as you can see, there's some calculation that's being done to get the value of TOTP.
+This calculation is universal and public - and that's why the user's app - Authy was able to do it and provide a value to the user, as it's hard for the user, a human to do such big calculations - I'm not going to go into the details of the calculation, as even I don't know much :P But I do know this (or have